BSc Mathematics with a Placement Year

 - materials to help you manage the transition to university-level mathematics.

-You'll also be encouraged to join our Department's staff-student liaison committee, enabling you to have a direct input into the student experience.
+You'll also be encouraged to join our Department's Student Staff Partnership Group, enabling you to have a direct input into the student experience.

-As part of your degree, you could choose to spend two weeks, a term, or an academic year abroad.
+As part of your degree, you could choose to spend two weeks, a semester, or an academic year abroad.

 We'll help you to decide where to go and for how long, guide you through the application process, and support you while you're abroad.